-The Private Refugee Sponsor Network (Ontario) is a not-for-profit organization that assists private refugee sponsor groups – whether they are faith-based, community based, or groups of five.
-We can help you connect, learn and share.
+The Private Refugee Sponsor Network (Ontario), also known as PRSN, is an incorporated non-profit organization that assists private refugee sponsor groups – whether faith-based, community-based, or a group of five.
+We help sponsors connect, learn and share.

 Our goal is to promote and ensure the successful post-arrival settlement of newcomers by private sponsors in partnership with many organizations in the refugee settlement sector.